grafana/agent/docs/sources/flow/reference/components/otelcol.connector.spanmetrics.md

 - **Duration** is computed from the difference between the span start and end times and inserted into the relevant duration histogram time bucket for each unique set dimensions.

-    To track durations, a `duration` histogram metric will be created:
+    Span durations are tracked using a `duration` histogram metric:
     ```
     duration { service.name="shipping", span.name="get_shipping/{shippingId}", span.kind="SERVER", status.code="Ok" }
     ```